NewsEvents

 Currently, a farmer may want to have a SWAT CERTIFIED Sustainability or 4R Stewardship Report to have concrete metrics demonstrating their good land stewardship.
 Farmers using SWAT MAPS for precision agriculture are doing really great things that are not always recognized as sustainable agriculture.
 This sustainability certification will help farmers get acknowledged and recognized for the results of years of beneficial management practices.

-Learn all about it in Croptimistic’s Sustainability Report.
+Learn all about our Sustainability Strategy in Croptimistic's Sustainability Report.

 Croptimistic Technology Inc. is an international agriculture technology (AgTech) company.
 We began operating in 2018.
 Croptimistic is supported by a growing team of professionals who have dedicated their careers to developing the best soil mapping software and hardware in the world.